Viewing Others as Respected Teachers

-That’s taking the person as my teacher of patience.
-Patience arises dependently on his being nasty.
-Togme Zangpo in 37 Bodhisattva Practices says some similar things in terms of seeing others as our spiritual teacher of patience.
+This verse refers to taking the other person as our teacher of patience.
+In this example, patience arises dependently on him or her being nasty.
+In 37 Bodhisattva Practices, Togme Zangpo likewise discusses seeing others as our spiritual teacher of patience:

 (15) A bodhisattva’s practice is, even if someone exposes our faults or says foul words (about us) in the midst of a gathering of many wandering beings, to bow to him respectfully, recognizing him as our spiritual teacher.

-This actually is very, very helpful.
-I’m reminded of Serkong Rinpoche, when I would be translating in front of people – relatively a lot of people, not so many – if I didn’t understand something, or I made a mistake, or anything, he wouldn’t go on until I understood.
-It didn’t matter how embarrassed I felt or anything and how inconvenienced it made everybody there.
-I had to understand, and he wouldn’t let me go on.
-And he always sensed when I didn’t understand, and he’d say, “Translate back to me what you understood from what I said.”
-And then obviously I was all confused, and then he would go over it again and again and again.
-And this was very, very helpful.
+The teaching reflected in this verse is very helpful.
+I’m reminded of when I would be translating in front of a group of people for Serkong Rinpoche.
+If I didn’t understand something or if I made a mistake, he wouldn’t go on until I had understood correctly.
+It didn’t matter how embarrassed I felt or how awkward it was for everybody there, I had to understand and get it right or he wouldn’t let me go on.
+He always sensed when I didn’t understand something, and he’d say, “Translate back to me what you understood from what I just said.”
+Often, I would become all flustered if I still didn’t get it right, but he would go over it again and again until I understood correctly.
+This was very helpful.

 Also from 37 Bodhisattva Practices: